egidiodecaro/howto-logging/SLF4J-Jboss-Guide.md

 		<artifactId>slf4j-api</artifactId>
 		<version>1.7.36</version>
 	</dependency>
-Please check https://mvnrepository.com/artifact/org.slf4j/slf4j-api to get the latest (stable or not, your choice) version.
+Please check https://mvnrepository.com/artifact/org.slf4j/slf4j-api to get the latest (stable or not, your call) version.

 This is more than enough to start using SLF4J  in your code.
 ## 2) Using SLF4J in your code